-As he wraps up his third and final year as assistant conductor at The Philadelphia Orchestra, Kensho Watanabe talks with Susan Lewis about his unusual path to the podium.
+As he wrapped up his third and final year as assistant conductor at The Philadelphia Orchestra, Kensho Watanabe talked with Susan Lewis about his unusual path to the podium.

 Tchaikovsky’s first symphony, subtitled by the composer, Winter Daydreams, has a special place in Kensho Watanabe’s heart.

 "It's the first symphony I conducted as a professional conductor," he says, referring to a concert in Montreal where he was suddenly required to cover for another conductor who had cancelled.